Hawk777/pydyndns/README.md

 option parsing and understand the `-h` and `--help` options to display usage information.

 The name to register is taken from the computer’s current hostname.
-The address to register is taken from a network interface, which is passed on the command line.
+The addresses to register is taken from one or more network interfaces, which are passed on the command line.
 The server to talk to is taken from the SOA record covering the computer’s hostname.
-Each update deletes all records associated with the hostname then registers a new AAAA record for the host’s IPv6 address.
+Each update deletes all records associated with the hostname then registers a new AAAA record for each of the host’s IPv6 addresses.